Berend-Kalberg/Todo/readme.md

-- "yarn to install packages
+1. "yarn" to install packages

-- "yarn start ios" start application (make sure you have installed xcode and created a emulated device)
+2. "yarn start ios" start application (make sure you have installed xcode and created a emulated device)